rolling stones start me up 1981Can You Hear the Music?

 *Data taken from Martin Elliott’s book THE ROLLING STONES COMPLETE RECORDING SESSIONS 1962-2012

-Keith Richards explained how this went from reggae song to rocker.
-“The story here is the miracle that we ever found that track,” he said.
-“I was convinced – and I think Mick was – that it was definitely a reggae song.
-And we did it in 38 takes – ‘Start me up.
+Keith Richards described the transformation of the song, explaining how it evolved from a reggae track into a rock anthem: “I was convinced, and I think Mick was, that it was definitely a reggae song.
+And we did it in thirty eight takes – ‘Start me up.
 Yeah, man, cool.
 You know, you know, Jah Rastafari.’
 And it didn’t make it.
 And somewhere in the middle of a break, just to break the tension, Charlie and I hit the rock and roll version.
 And right after that we went straight back to reggae.
 And we forgot totally about this one little burst in the middle, until about five years later when somebody sifted all the way through these reggae takes.
 After doing about 70 takes of ‘Start Me Up’ he found that one in the middle.
 It was just buried in there.
 Suddenly I had it….

 …Nobody remembered cutting it.
 But we leapt on it again.
 We did a few overdubs on it, and it was like a gift, you know?
 One of the great luxuries of The Stones is we have an enormous, great big can of stuff.
 I mean what anybody hears is just the tip of an iceberg, you know.
 And down there is vaults of stuff.
 But you have to have the patience and the time to actually sift through it.”